miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

   // function as a variable inside the brackets.

   // The next one is a feature in es6 called `destructuring`,
-  // so we use this feature using a function that retrieve
+  // this feature may be implemented by using a function that retrieves
   // us the object with all the props that our SocialCard
-  // component use and then destructuring this object. render() {
+  // component uses and then destructuring this object. render() {
     return this.state.cardsData.length === 0
       ? <Spinner />